anicholakos/complete_fxos_tutorial/source/episode02.rst

 What we shall write is a mobile application that will give us details on the different ZIP codes in the United States.
-You enter a valid ZIP code in the application and it will give you the details of that ZIP code i.e. its state name, city name, longitude and latitude.
+You enter a valid ZIP code in the application and it will give you the details of that ZIP code, including its state name, city name, longitude, and latitude.

 The mobile application makes use of an external Web service called `Zip Code Galore! <http://api.zippopotam.us>`__.
 This will also help demonstrate making